Ongoing Research Case Study:

 Partnership Overview

-In this case study, we share the ways in which we were able to design a wide range of projects to address a multitude of Thales’s goals, all revolving around our practice of user-driven strategy.
+In this case study, we share how we were able to design a wide range of projects to address a multitude of Thales’s goals, all revolving around our practice of user-driven strategy.
 Thales learned that they could bring Marketade into any given project and that we’d be able to design a qualitative research program that gave the users’ perspective a seat at the strategic table.

 Thales’s Needs & Goals